dfinity/interface-spec/spec/index.md

 Users interact with the Internet Computer by calling canisters.
 By the very nature of a blockchain protocol, they cannot be acted upon immediately, but only with a delay.
 Moreover, the actual node that the user talks to may not be honest or, for other reasons, may fail to get the request on the way.

 The Internet Computer therefore has a two models for canister calling:
--  [*Synchronous*](#http-sync-call) canister calling, where the user waits for a certified response from the Internet Computer.
+- [*Synchronous*](#http-sync-call) canister calling, where the user waits for a certified response from the Internet Computer for the initial call.
 - [*Asynchronous*](#http-async-call) canister calling, where the user must poll the Internet Computer for the status of the request.

 #### Synchronous canister calling {#http-sync-call}